ABGumbert/bmi706-2024-Project/README.md

 Connects with Streamlit and runs the Streamlit app of the visualizations.

 Combine_USA_Data.py:
-Cleansa and combines the raw data files and creates a new file, Combined_USA_Data.csv, with the filtered and combined data set in a workable format.
+Cleans and combines the raw data files and creates a new file, Combined_USA_Data.csv, with the filtered and combined data set in a workable format.

 Combined_USA_Data.csv: